Outdoor Herbivore's Food Model

 Like you, Outdoor Herbivore is concerned about staying healthy and caring for the natural world.
 We are committed to making healthy food products that address your concerns regarding ingredient safety, pollution, and animal welfare.
 Caring for the earth and its inhabitants mean taking responsibility and creating as little waste and pollution as possible.
 That is why the majority of ingredients we use are:

-Most of us hikers share a deep appreciation for the natural world.
+Most of us hikers share a sincere appreciation for the natural world.
 This admiration beckons us outdoors into the serene landscape of the mountains, the foothills, the woods, and the sea.
 These places need us as much as we do them.
-The organic food movement aligns with our own views of treating mother earth in a responsible and sustainable way.
+The organic food movement aligns with our views of treating mother earth responsibly and sustainably.
 As a result, Outdoor Herbivore is dedicated to farmers and producers who employ organic methods.
 We do not agree with altering plant seed; hence, we do NOT purchase GMO foods.
 The USDA organic label does not symbolize perfection, although, we believe it offers a better path to heal our planet, feed the world, and keep us healthy.
 Accordingly, Outdoor Herbivore is registered as an organic processor.

 Consuming a diet based on natural, whole foods is key to staying healthy and strong, especially for hikers or athletes.
 Non-natural substances function as extra toxins for the body to remove and interfere with the body's ability to produce energy efficiently.
 Feeding your body clean foods will help keep your digestion and immune system operating at peak performance, so you can too.

 The most wholesome foods we can consume come from plants.
 This is why we use only vegetarian ingredients.
-A plant food that is truly natural is by definition one that comes directly from a plant, unaltered.
-This means it should undergo little to no processing after picking.
+Plant foods that are truly natural are those coming directly from the plant, unaltered.
+In other words, it should undergo little to no processing after picking.
 Unfortunately, food manufacturers flood us with packaged foods touting "natural" that are in fact unnatural.
 Many of these packaged foods are likely to contain artificial flavoring and color agents, additives, fillers, preservatives, and other intentional modifications to condition the food for cheaper manufacturing, bulk, a longer shelf life, and altered taste.
 Unfortunately, many backpacking foods fit these criteria.

 Packaged food can never be as good as fresh.
 All packaged foods require some processing, such as drying, to make them suited for storage.
 Outdoor Herbivore believes minimal processing is better.
 That is why we use whole grains that undergo limited processing.
-A less processed food may have a shorter shelf-life, but retains more nutrients for you.
+Less processed food may have a shorter shelf-life but retains more nutrients for you.

 Any food product sealed up in a package loaded with ingredients to prolong its longevity and composition, improve its flavor, smell, appeal, and character, is probably not going to do that for you.